Can I buy a car before filing Chapter 7 or Chapter 13 bankruptcy?

 The bankruptcy trustee or your lender will likely require you to reaffirm your debt, meaning you will continue to make payments on it as you did before filing for bankruptcy.

-That being said, your car will be protected from repossession during bankruptcy if its equity doesn’t exceed federal or state exemptions.
-However, you must continue to make payments according to your loan agreement — either the original or revised contract — in order to avoid default and repossession after bankruptcy.
+That being said, your car will be protected from repossession during bankruptcy if your equity in it doesn’t exceed federal or state exemptions.
+However, you must continue to make payments according to your loan agreement — either the original or a revised contract — in order to avoid default and repossession after bankruptcy.

 The equity is determined by the car’s value compared to the amount you owe.
 When you’re looking for vehicles before bankruptcy, ensure your equity won’t exceed the exemption amount — either $4,000 or a limit set by your state.
 If the car you buy does, you may be forced to sell it to pay off other creditors.